RahatRabbani10986/Ai266-spring22/Assignment 3/README.md

     c.
 SVM
     d.
 KNN

+### SVM ###
+Support Vector Machine (SVM) algorithm can be used for both classification or regression challenges. (performed by leader)

+###Perceptron ###
+A perceptron is a neural network unit (an artificial neuron) that does certain computations to detect features or business intelligence in the input data. (performed by member1)

 ### KNN ###
-The k-nearest neighbors (KNN) algorithm can be used to solve both classification and regression problems. in knn we have used 3 as nearest neighbor to better satisfy our need.(performed by leader)
+The k-nearest neighbors (KNN) algorithm can be used to solve both classification and regression problems. in knn we have used 3 as nearest neighbor to better satisfy our need.(performed by member2)

-### SVM ###
-Support Vector Machine (SVM) algorithm can be used for both classification or regression challenges. (performed by member1)

 ### MultinomialNB ###
 MultinomialNB algorithm is used in Text Classification, Spam filtering and Sentiment Analysis. (laplace smoothing by member3 and lidstone smoothing by member4)